steelbreeze/state.cs/README.md

 ## Building state.cs
 Simply add all the .cs files and the resources to an existing or new assembly.
 That's it...

+## Usage
+If you're using state.cs, please drop me a mail; I'd love to hear about how this is getting used...

 ## Licence
 Copyright © 2013 Steelbreeze Limited.